SuddenGunter/edynamojson/README.md

 Erlang DynamoDB JSON serializer/deserializer.

 This library is primarily designed for use with [aws-beam](https://github.com/aws-beam/aws-erlang/tree/master/src).
-Since aws-beam automatically handles JSON serialization and deserialization, this library omits those steps and only converts your object into a format compatible with DynamoDB.
+Since aws-beam automatically handles JSON serialization and deserialization, this library allows to just convert Erlang term to DynamoDB-styled Erlang term (and back).

-If you use another AWS client or make HTTP calls directly, you also need to add the JSON serialization step (see examples).
+Use `serialize_term/1` and `deserialize_term/1` for aws-beam or custom JSON serializers.
+Use `serialize_json/1` and `deserialize_json/1` for everything else.

 ## What?